top of page

 Noem has been working in biology and biotechnology at Berkeley for 18 years and overall at UC for 24 years, including biological research, lab operations, and company startup.

-Through her work at QB3, she runs several programs to help the 35 startup biotechnology companies at Bakar Labs, the largest university owned and operated biotech incubator in the country.
+Through Noem's work at QB3, she runs several programs to help the 35 startup biotechnology companies at Bakar Labs, the largest university-owned and operated biotech incubator in the country.
 In addition, she has co-founded two companies that are advancing gene and cell therapies to the clinic.
-She has since provided the companies extensive operational support, including professional development, HR, finance, and lab operations.
+She has since provided the companies with extensive operational support, including professional development, HR, finance, and lab operations.

 [Source: https://bakarlabs.berkeley.edu/about/]